zenml-io/zenml/docs/book/cloud-guide/execute-pipelines-in-cloud.md

 then move on to show the integration of your cloud provider's components with your ZenML stack.
 In addition to configuring the stack components in this guide, you can optionally run a pipeline step on a specialized cloud backend too.
-Check out the step operators [guide](run-steps-on-specialized-hardware.md) for that!
+Check out the section on [step operators](../mlops-stacks/step-operators/) for that!

 {% hint style="info" %}
 We have recently also added a Vertex AI orchestrator to our arsenal of